 The low cut back rest and moving column found on most sit stand chairs force your core to be engaged at all times, which is another benefit of these chairs.
 They are also relatively inexpensive and take up minimal room compared to a standard office chair.

-Here are some of the best sit stand chairs for 2018, including one model that combines a regular chair, kneeling chair, and standing desk chair all into one.
+Here are some of the best sit stand chairs, including one model that combines a regular chair, kneeling chair, and standing desk chair all into one.

 8. Get an Adjustable Standing Desk